rod-trent/SentinelRecipes/README.md

 # Azure Sentinel Recipes
-This repository provides guidance (or "recipes") for handling investigations and hunting specific to scenarios exposed by Incidents.
+This repository provides guidance (or "recipes") for full handling of investigations and hunting specific to scenarios exposed by Incidents.
+The "recipes" provide step-by-step guidance and include all collateral needed to complete an investigation.

 <h1>Template</h1>